An All-Inclusive Guide to Video Marketing

 Apart from the description and title, you can optimize your video for the search engine with the help of transcripts.

-By creating a transcript and uploading it on YouTube, you will improve your chances of getting ranked since that transcript helps in generating extra SEO juice for your video.
+By creating a transcript and uploading it on YouTube, you will improve your chances of getting ranked since that transcript helps in generating extra SEO juice for your video content.

 - Interact With Your Audience